Los-merengue/Bot/README.md

 Steps to Create a Telegram Bot

-1. Open Telegram and Search for BotFather
+1. Open Telegram and Search for BotFather \n
 Open the Telegram app on your device.

 In the search bar, type "BotFather" and select the official BotFather bot.
 2. Start a Chat and Create a New Bot
 Start a chat with BotFather by clicking the "Start" button.